PlaguedPixel/ETG-Discord-Bot/README.md

 1. Make sure you have put your bot's token in the TOKEN variable in Discord.py.
 2. Check to see if you have discord.py installed; if you don't, run the command `python -m pip install -U discord.py`
 3. Check to see if you have BeautifulSoup installed; if you don't, run the command `pip install beautifulsoup4`
+4. Check to see if you have requests installed; if you don't, run the command `pip install requests`